anatoliynovo/cloudrive/README.md

 # Getting Started with Create React App

-Store the data in the cloud include functions like:
+Store the data in the cloud include functions like: <br>
-• Sign/Log in to an account
+• Sign/Log in to an account <br>
 • Upload/Show files